-- 1. A bachelor's degree in chemistry, physics, materials science, engineering or a related field from a regionally accredited institution and have a 3.0 grade point average on a 4.0 scale. - 2.
+- A bachelor's degree in chemistry, physics, materials science, engineering or a related field from a regionally accredited institution and have a 3.0 grade point average on a 4.0 scale. - 2.
 Submission of a complete application including the following: - a.
 Completed Application Forms - b.
-Application Fee - c.
-Statement of Purpose of at least 500 words explaining how the program will advance your career goals - d.
-Updated Resume - e.
-GRE Scores - f.
-At least three Letters of Recommendation from persons who are qualified to evaluate your academic and research experience - g.
+Application Fee - Statement of Purpose of at least 500 words explaining how the program will advance your career goals. - d.
+Updated Resume - At least three current Letters of Recommendation from persons who are qualified to evaluate your academic and research experience.
+Letters must be submitted via the online application portal.
+Recommenders must also complete the online recommendation form. - f.
 Official Transcripts from all undergraduate institutions attended.
-Unofficial transcripts will be accepted for admission decisions but final official transcripts are required for enrollment if accepted.
+Unofficial transcripts will be accepted for admission decisions, but final official transcripts are required for enrollment if accepted.
 NSU undergraduate students may submit final unofficial transcripts for enrollment.
-Foreign transcripts need to be evaluated/translated/certified by an approved third party evaluator such as the World Educational Services (WES). - h.
+Foreign transcripts need to be evaluated/translated/certified by an approved third-party evaluator such as the World Educational Services (WES).

+g.
 TOEFL scores for international applicants, minimum score of 79 (Internet) or 550 (Paper).